ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 Generally, there are two kinds of Playbooks.

 ### Setup Playbooks
-One type of would initially provision / prepare an environment to deploy an application into it.
+One type of playbook would initially provision / prepare an environment to deploy an application into it.
 These playbooks would typically be named `setup-<project>.yml`.
-While this type could traditionally be seen more on the IT department's side of an organization, this playbook would also be used to set up a development environment for that application.
+While this type could traditionally be seen more on the IT department's side of an organization, this playbook would also be used to set up a development environment (i.e. developer laptop) for that application.
 The point of using the same technique for both of these things is that it becomes easier to manage and document differences between them in a joint effort.
-This continually provides value for the company, because setup times for developers are reduced, and problems are noticed sooner.
+This continually provides value for the company, because setup times for developers are reduced.
+Using playbooks to install a development environment is actually a great way of incorporating new developers, because it is self-documenting, and invariably occurring problems are a perfect opportunity to familiarize with the environment and getting used to the workflow by documenting their solution.

 ### Deployment Playbooks
 The other kind of playbooks would be named `deploy-<project>.yml`.